eduardtibet/foponts/README.md

  - All on-premises (AOP) mode - you will have all files on your computer or server.
 This mode assumes you take foponts and appropriate fonts, either from a fonts publishers websites, or from the foponts author's website in a single all-in-one `.tar.bz2` archive.

- - Fonts on demand (FOD) mode - you take only foponts on your machine.
-All fonts that are needed to render your files will be dowloaded on demand from the author's website every time you will render the documents using Apache FOP and foponts.
+ - Fonts on demand (FOD) mode - you take only foponts and store it on your machine.
+All fonts that are needed to render your files will be dowloaded on demand from the author's website every time you will render a documents using Apache FOP and foponts.

-**NOTE 1**: FOD mode may descrease rendering speed, because all fonts used in a certain document are downloaded through the internet every time the document is rendered.
+**NOTE 1**: FOD mode may descrease rendering speed, because all fonts used in a certain document are downloaded through the internet every time a document is rendered.

-**NOTE 2**: there are no hidden links or other obstructive stuff with a font files.
+**NOTE 2**: There are no hidden links or other obstructive stuff with a font files.
 All fonts from the author's website are available using direct plain URLs.
 See concerning [FAQ](FAQ.md#im-scared-about-downloading-fonts-from-the-authors-website-it-can-be-a-fraud).

 #### Installation in AOP mode